 Or mine the bushrock

-process has been attributed to declines in a range of ground-dwelling native small mammal and reptile species.
-In Victoria, rocks removed from
+has been attributed to declines in a range of ground-dwelling native small mammal and reptile species.
+In Victoria, rocks removed from the paddock

-the paddock were often repositioned to form dry-stone walls.
-In other parts of Australia, bushrock was legally (and illegally) collected and
+were often repositioned to form dry-stone walls.
+In other parts of Australia, bushrock was legally (and illegally) collected and used in garden

 and ‘rock crusher’ are towed behind large tractors enabling farmers to rip through rock beds, pulverise surface rocks and convert rocky paddocks